ben-manes/gradle-versions-plugin/README.md

 project itself.
 The walk stops at the first published platform: a BOM that BOM imports states the BOM's version choice rather than the build's, and a BOM a library brings along as resolution metadata is not one the build imported, so neither is reported.
+The BOM's entry names every platform project that imports it, by build tree path.

 <details open>
 <summary>Kotlin</summary>